The Winter Olympics are offering women more opportunities, but equality hasn’t yet arrived

 Meyers Taylor reiterated Monday that women may not feel the need to race the exact same distances or compete in Nordic combined to be considered equals to men; parity isn’t about achieving the exact same thing.
 It’s about having just as many quality choices and opportunity.

 “My hope is that women will continue to have options.
-Of course, if I had it my way, there would be women’s four-man, and breakmen would have multiple medal opportunities,” Meyers Taylor said. “ … I really want the younger pilots to have the choice.
+Of course, if I had it my way, there would be women’s four-man and breakmen would have multiple medal opportunities,” Meyers Taylor said. “ … I really want the younger pilots to have the choice.
 If they decide that monobob is what they want to do, then yes, I’ll support them wholeheartedly.
-But if they decide they want four-woman, then yes, I’m going to support that too.
+But if they decide they want four-woman, then yes, I’m going to support that, too.
 Now it’s up to the next generation to decide where the sport goes, and I think it’s in good hands.”